SamCB/nvim_settings/README.md

 If it works for you, great!
 No guarantees that it will.

-> **Note:** Still a WIP.
-I'm not using this for production stuff just yet.
+> **Note:** Alpha.
+I'm just beginning to use this for _"real programming"_, as such, I'm likely to change things as it goes.
-> This message will be removed when I'm happy with it.
+> This message will be removed at some stage when I'd consider it _"stable"_.

 ## Requirements